James Benjamin Parker

+James Benjamin Parker (July 31, 1857 - April 13, 1907) was an African-American man best known for apprehending Leon Czolgosz after Czolgosz shot President William McKinley on September 6, 1901.
+After Czolgosz fired two shots from a concealed gun, Parker knocked him down before a third shot could be fired.
+Parker was initially applauded for his actions, though some witnesses minimized or omitted his role because of his race.
+After McKinley's assassination, Parker drifted around the United States before being committed to Philadelphia State Hospital at Byberry, where he died.

 Early life

 James Benjamin Parker was born to enslaved parents on July 31, 1857, in Atlanta, Georgia.
-Parker worked a variety of jobs including as a newspaper salesman for the Southern Recorder and as a constable.
-He later moved to Chicago, Illinois, where he was employed as a waiter, before returning to Atlanta, where he appears in city directories as a mail carrier for the United States Postal Service.
-This was followed by additional moves to Saratoga, New York, to New York City, and, finally, to Buffalo, New York, where he took a job with a catering company at the Pan-American Exposition's Plaza Restaurant.
+He worked various jobs, including as a newspaper salesman for the Southern Recorder and as a constable.
+He moved to Chicago, Illinois, where he was employed as a waiter, before returning to Atlanta, where he appears in city directories as a mail carrier for the United States Postal Service.
+He then moved to Saratoga, New York; New York City; and Buffalo, New York, where he took a job with a catering company at the Pan-American Exposition's Plaza Restaurant.

 McKinley assassination

 Background

-Parker had been laid off from his job at the Plaza Restaurant prior to September 6, 1901, and used that day to visit the Exposition's Hall of Music, where President William McKinley was receiving members of the public.
+Parker had been laid off from his job at the Plaza Restaurant before September 6, 1901, and used that day to visit the Exposition's Hall of Music, where President William McKinley was receiving members of the public.

-The recent assassinations of European leaders by anarchists, and often virulent denouncements of McKinley in the newspapers of William Randolph Hearst, combined to concern McKinley's private secretary George B. Cortelyou that there might be an attempt on the president's life.
-Cortelyou arranged for tight security after the president twice refused to cancel his appearance.
+The recent assassinations of European leaders by anarchists, and often virulent denouncements of McKinley in the newspapers of William Randolph Hearst, made McKinley's private secretary George B. Cortelyou concerned that there might be an attempt on the president's life.
+Cortelyou arranged for tight security after McKinley twice refused to cancel his appearance.
 A contingent of up to 75 City of Buffalo police and exposition security guards monitored the doors to the Hall of Music and patrolled the queue waiting to see the president.
 Persons who made it far enough to approach McKinley finally had to pass through a cordon of U.S. Army soldiers who had been instructed to quickly surround anyone who appeared suspicious.
 Since the Spanish–American War, the United States Secret Service had been protecting McKinley, and two special agents, backed by several Buffalo police detectives, stood near the president.